Close Menu

 A borrower planning on using only a portion of their funds monthly need not pay interest on the entire amount from the very start, eroding the equity unnecessarily fast.
 This can also have an adverse effect on some seniors with needs-based programs.
 (Medicaid: Seniors on Medicaid and some other needs-based programs would have their eligibility impacted by the sudden addition of liquid assets.)

-An adjustable-rate will accrue interest at a much lower rate at today’s rates but has a 5% lifetime cap and can go much higher if rates continue to rise.
+An adjustable-rate will accrue interest much lower than today’s rates, but it has a 5% lifetime cap and can go much higher if rates continue to rise.

 Also, See: Which is Best?
 Fixed vs. Adjustable Rate Reverse Mortgages